arthurfaria/Qiskit_certificate_prep/README.md

 # A Workbook for the Qiskit Developer Certification Exam

 This notebooks cover the vast majority of topics related to the exam (see in section _Exam contents_).
 It is a compilation of many references, IBM challenges/schools and discussions with friends.
 I hope it helps you in getting your certificate.
-For any questions/suggestions or even _Pull Requests_ please don't hesitate to contact me: [LinkedIn](https://www.linkedin.com/in/arthur-mendonca-faria/) !
+For any questions/suggestions or even _Pull Requests_ please don't hesitate to contact me:[LinkedIn](https://www.linkedin.com/in/arthur-mendonca-faria/)!

 exam's website: https://www.ibm.com/training/certification/C0010300